serverless-guy/lambda/index.md

 ## Introduction

-[`@serverless-guy/lambda`](https://github.com/serverless-guy/lambda) is a small and humble AWS Lambda function wrapper that let's you write a much more cleaner, shorter lambda function in simpliest way possible.
+[`@serverless-guy/lambda`](https://github.com/serverless-guy/lambda) is a small and humble AWS Lambda function wrapper that let's you write a much more cleaner, shorter lambda function in simplest way possible.

 #### Who should use this?